vendia/blog/posts/2022-12-01-how-blockchain-can-make-global-supply-chains-more-predictable-and-efficient.md

 ### Benefit #3 – Focused on privacy, security and compliance

 Next-generation blockchains and distributed ledgers offer out-of-the-box solutions for data privacy, making it easy for data producers to decide who can view or update their data using simple [permission mechanisms](https://www.vendia.com/blog/sharing-data-with-fine-grained-control).
-With so many parties involved, and so much data about the supply chain being produced and consumed in real time, it’s critical that businesses have the ability to enforce and audit who is able to access their [mission-critical](https://www.vendia.com/blog/api-security-graphql) business data.
+With so many parties involved and so much data about the supply chain being produced and consumed in real time, it’s critical that businesses have the ability to enforce and audit who is able to access their [mission-critical](https://www.vendia.com/blog/api-security-graphql) business data.
 When competition or anti-trust regulations apply, these problems take on even more urgency.

 ### Benefit #4 – Energy-conscious and cost-effective

-With the increasing role of blockchains as mechanisms to share both code and data across companies and clouds, understanding and identifying which [blockchain technologies](vendia.com/product) can help improve carbon footprint (rather than worsen it, another shortcoming in first generation blockchain) is an important question.
+With the increasing role of blockchains as mechanisms to share both code and data across companies and clouds, understanding and identifying which [blockchain technologies](vendia.com/product) can help improve carbon footprint (rather than worsen it, another shortcoming in first-generation blockchain) is an important question.

 Companies that deliberately focus on improving data strategies and compute will positively impact costs and power consumption.
 Because next-gen blockchains are energy- and cost-conscious, avoiding the [ecological impact](https://www.vendia.com/blog/vendia-green-blockchain) of proof-of-work systems and benefiting from multi-tenanted cloud architectures, they pass these cost (and carbon footprint) benefits on to adopters.

-## Make your supply chain hum and flow with Vendia Share
+## Transform your supply chain with Vendia Share

-Give your company the power to accelerate and automate their data workflows across global supply chain partners with a single source of real time truth.
+Give your company the power to accelerate and automate its data workflows across global supply chain partners with a single source of real-time truth.

 Ask our experts about a [5-day proof of concept](vendia.com/poc) or request a [demo](vendia.com/contact-us) showing Vendia Share in action.